 An ALS can show things not visible to the human eye, like fingerprints where pressure points were, slap marks, fluids, clothing fibers and possibly even a detailed imprint of a belt or other weapon, if used.

-Can the exam prove that I was assaulted?
+Can the exam prove that my client was assaulted?

 A medical forensic exam might provide supportive evidence that can be used during criminal and civil legal proceedings but the presence or absence of such physical evidence cannot alone prove assault.

 What should my client bring to the exam?

 If you’re still wearing the clothes you were wearing at the time of the assault, leave them on.
 If you’ve taken them off but haven’t washed them yet, bring them to the exam (in a paper bag if possible).

 Why should my client(s) get an exam if they don’t plan to press charges?

 They may find it useful in divorce/custody matters or civil/temporary protection orders.
 They may also change their mind about pressing charges.
 Evidence will be held for a year even if they don’t report during that time (or until trial if they do).

 Are DCFNE forensic services available at any hospital?